chrisnguyenhi/chrisnguyenhi.github.io/projects/airis.md

   - OpenCV
   - Computer Vision
   - DOE STEM
 summary: A console application that uses OpenCV to track motion in real-time.
-My collaborative project as a STEM Resource Mentor for the 2016 Honolulu District and Hawaii State Science and Engineering Fair.
+This project was done for the 2016 Honolulu District and Hawaii State Science and Engineering Fair where I served as a STEM Resource Mentor.
 ---
 <img class class="ui medium right floated rounded image" src="../images/airisdot.png">